 All graduates of the College, holders of honorary degrees and students who have completed at least two semesters work are members of the Westminster College Alumni Association.
-The officers, an alumni council of eighteen councilors at large elected by the association and one representative from Westminster clubs govern the association.
+The governing body is an alumni council comprised of an executive committee, eighteen councilors at large elected by the association and area/affinity representatives appointed by the executive committee.
 The purpose of this association is to further the well being of the College and its alumni by stimulating the interests of its members in the College and each other.